 - Gallery of Maps: Carried out between the years 1580 and 1585, the beautiful maps painted in fresco on the walls of this gallery represent the Italian regions and the possessions of the Church.

-- Historical Museum - Carriage Pavilion: In this section you will find coaches, saddles, cars, and even the Vatican City´s first locomotive.
+- Historical Museum - Carriage Pavilion: In this section, you'll find coaches, saddles, cars, and even Vatican City's first locomotive.

 - Gallery of Tapestries: Exhibition of Flemish tapestries created between 1523 and 1534.

 - Pio-Christian Museum: The collection of Christian antiquities is composed of statues, sarcophagi, and archaeological ruins from the sixth century.